MSSE - Master of Science Education

 MSSE 536 Construction Curriculum in Science Education: 2 Credits (1 Lec, 1 Other)

-(Summer (odd years)) Offered summer, odd years.
+(Summer, odd years.)
 This course examines the philosophical, historical, and social influences that drive the construction of curriculum.
 Emphasis is placed on science curriculum past, present, and future.
-After completing this course, science teachers will be equipped with a greater understanding of the workings of science curriculum development.
+Upon course completion, science teachers will understand the workings of science curriculum development.

 View Course Outcomes:

-- Demonstrate competency through written assignments an understanding of philosophical, historical, and social influences that influence the construction of curriculum.
+1. Demonstrate competency through written assignments of philosophical, historical, and social influences that influence the construction of curriculum.

 MSSE 537 The 3 D's of NGSS: 2 Credits (1 Lec, 1 Other)